-Technologies like IoT and Insurance telematics provide huge opportunity for insurers to improve their products and the way they interact with their customers, and many insurance companies have already started to experiment.
+Technologies like IoT provide huge opportunity for insurers to improve their products and the way they interact with their customers, and many insurance companies have already started to experiment.
 Car insurance companies are starting to use telematics to track how much and how well you are driving in order to reward customers for good driving behavior and to charge less if you drive less.
 Metromile, for example, is offering a usage based, pay-by-the-mile car insurance in the US.

 Life insurance companies have experimented with incorporating health tracking devices to integrate wellness benefits with their customers’ insurance plans.
 John Hancock offers policy holders discounts for wearing Fitbit wristbands, and rewards customers with points for various healthy activities.
 This smart life insurance is an example of how companies are starting to make insurance more immediate and relevant in the daily lives of their customers.

 Another example of IoT in insurance is carriers who are experimenting with data from connected buildings, and offering reduced premiums based on monitoring utilities to understand water leakage, fire or occupancy trends.
 Many of the building’s systems are designed to be purely reactive, like the smoke detector that raises alarm when it detects smoke.
 But with this data, insurers are finding that they can start to do predictive maintenance by detecting potential problems before they occur, reducing claims.
 Aviva is integrating Leakbot, a smart connected water leak detector, to offer a solution to the issue of water damage through its ability to detect leaks in a home, spotting them before they have a chance to become big problems.